 Provides the students with the fundamentals of the physics involved with radiation protection, nuclear transformation and the interaction of radiation with matter.
 The measurement of ionizing radiation, the quality of radiation, measurement and calculations of absorbed doses will be covered.
 Integration of individual practical experiences in radiation therapy measurements and calculation of radiation doses.
-Students will perform data collection and analysis using radiation detection devices including ionization chambers, diodes, use of film densitometry and the various methods of dose measurements and clinical application of dose and beam data.
+Students will perform data collection and analysis using radiation detection devices.
 Beam data collection, quality assurance and radiation safety labs will be integrated with didactic portion of the class.
+Prerequisites: RAT 2620 and college level reading, writing, and math skills are required.